- When to use feature flags

 : Should be set tofalse

-in most cases, and only enabled to resolve temporary scalability issues or help debug production issues. - Maximum Lifespan: 12 months
+in most cases, and only enabled to resolve temporary scalability issues or help debug production issues. - Maximum Lifespan: Unlimited, but must be evaluated every 12 months

 - Documentation: This type of feature flag must be documented in the All feature flags in GitLab page as well as be associated with an operational runbook describing the circumstances when it can be used.